Pyaasa (2002 film)

-Pyaasa is a 2002 Indian Hindi-language film directed by A. Muthu.
+Pyaasa is a 2002 Indian Hindi-language romance drama thriller film directed by A. Muthu.
 The film stars Aftab Shivdasani and Yukta Mookhey in the lead roles.

 Synopsis

 Suraj aspires to be a millionaire some day, but all hopes of making it big are squashed by his father and uncle, who don't approve of selling their ancestral land.
 Sheetal, a tycoon, hires Suraj to work for her business empire.
 Prem is Suraj's cousin and an accomplished businessman, whom Suraj detests.
 What Suraj does not know is that Sheetal is just using him as a pawn to exact revenge from Prem and his father, Dharam Thakur.